Disordered Eating Counselling

-Looking for an Experienced Dietitian for help with Your Eating Disorder?
+Looking for an Experienced Dietitian for help with Your Disordered or Emotional Eating?

 Jessica Begg, Registered Dietitian of Shift Nutrition based in Calgary, treats those that struggle with eating disorders and disordered eating patterns from anorexia and bulimia, to binge eating, over-eating, emotional eating, food addictions and any other struggles with food and weight.

-“Having worked in the field of eating disorders since 2006, I have seen that people start out dieting with the best of intentions, but their strategy for health can become a barrier to their well-being.
-It is not that most, who walk through my door, do not understand nutrition; in fact, they usually have a vast knowledge of it, but it is so easy for things to go awry.
-The interplay of emotions and diet is complex.
+“Having worked in the field of eating disorders since 2006, I have seen that people start out with a diet with the best of intentions, but this strategy for health can become a barrier to well-being.
+Most of my clients have have a vast knowledge of nutrition.
+But what worked in the past, may not any longer.
+Or patterns of eating that friends or family find helpful is not for my client.
 My job is to help my clients escape the cycle of the eating disorder and get back on track so that they can achieve their goals.”

 How Eating Disorders Develop

 Eating disorders develop to help manage difficult feelings and emotions we face every day.
 Food can be a source of solace in a time of need, a complement to a social event, and the foundation of our health.
 It makes sense that people use food both for comfort at times of distress and for cheer in times of celebration.
 But using food in this way can quickly flip from supporting health to becoming an enemy.